knsrinath/knsrinath/README.md

 ![](https://profile-counter.glitch.me/knsrinath/count.svg)

 #### Remainder:
-I'm leaving GitHub in favour of hosting my own git server, These repos here are going to be mirrors.
+I'm leaving GitHub in favour of codeberg.org, These repos here are going to be mirrors.